 A court hearing may not be necessary if your notice is complete, and the other party agrees to your proposed move.
 If you receive authorization to relocate with your child, you also need to file for a modification of the child custody court order to modify the visitation schedule.

-What If the Other Parent Object?
+What If the Other Parent Objects?

 When you submit your written notice to the judge and the other parent, your co-parent has 30 days to file a Petition in Opposition to Move with the court.
 If this happens, the judge can hear both parents out and carefully review whether the move serves the child’s best interests.